Epibatidine: History

 The structure of epibatidine was elucidated in 1992, an effort hindered by E. anthonyi gaining IUCN protected status in 1984.
 Furthermore, these frogs do not produce the toxin when bred and reared in captivity, because they do not synthesize epibatidine themselves.
 Like other poison dart frogs, they instead obtain it through their diet and then sequester it on their skin.
 Likely dietary sources are beetles, ants, mites, and flies.
-Daly and Charles noticed that epibatidine was produced from their diet due to their return trip to Ecuador in 1976 when they found that at one site, none of the frogs present produced alkaloids, such as epibatidine; they discovered that only the frogs at certain sites with the dietary means allowed these frogs to produce epibatidine.
+Daly and Charles noticed that epibatidine was produced from their diet due to their return trip to Ecuador in 1976 when they found that at one site, none of the frogs present produced epibatidine; they discovered that only the frogs at certain sites with the dietary means allowed these frogs to produce epibatidine.
 Overcoming the difficulties, the structure was eventually determined, and the first synthesis of epibatidine was completed in 1993.
 Many other synthesis methods have been developed since.

-Because of its analgesic effect, there was intense interest in epibatidine's use as a drug, because it was found not to be an opioid.
-This meant that it could potentially be used without fear of addiction.
+Because of its analgesic effect and non-opioid nature, there was intense interest in epibatidine's use as a drug.
 However, it was soon found that it cannot be used in humans because the dose resulting in toxic symptoms is too low for it to be safe.

 Synthesis

-Several total synthesis routes have been devised due to the relative scarcity of epibatidine in nature.